 A better strategy is to do a cold-light-of-day assessment about what you can deliver and when, and then make that the basis of your proposal.
-Keep in mind too that you should always add a few extras days to the deadline, just to protect yourself in the event the unexpected happens.
+Keep in mind, too, that you should always add a few extra days to the deadline, just to protect yourself in the event the unexpected happens.

 Break Things Down into Manageable Chunks

 You don’t climb a mountain by jumping from the basecamp to the summit.
 You get there by breaking the climb down into manageable sections and then putting one foot in front of the other.
 Same with building a website.
 Don’t set an arbitrary deadline for the completion of the entire project, and then try to retrofit the completion of the various stages into that overall deadline.
 It won’t work.